dockstore/dockstore-support/tooltester/README.md

 on `wdlContext` and `cwlContext`, and get the `WESENDPOINT` value from the result and append `ga4gh/wes/v1` to the end of it and place the resulting string in the `url` field in `WDLConfigFile` and `CWLConfigFile` respectively.

+NOTE: All contexts on AGC are user-scoped, so having a context with the same name as a context created by someone else is not a problem.

 Now, you will want to add your AWS profile name to both `wdlContext` and `cwlContext` in the `authorization` field.
 For example, mine is `fhembroff`.